 |STAGE 7: THE FINALS|

-- Register your team using the Preliminary Entry Form The closing date for Online Registration is December 8th 2017
+- Register your team using the Preliminary Entry Form

 In this, the 26th consecutive year of the competition, DIT is again providing its students, both postgraduate and undergraduate students, with the opportunity to win a range of cash prizes in the biggest 3rd level institute enterprise competition in the country.
 The main objective of the competition is to foster a spirit of entrepreneurship among DIT students and to encourage and support a rigorous business planning approach to entrepreneurial activities.